Claude Code Agent Teams: Orchestrating Multiple AI Sessions on One Project

 What Agent Teams Are (and How They Differ from Subagents)

-Before reaching for agent teams, you need to understand what they replace and what they don’t.
+Before you reach for agent teams, you need to know what they replace and what they don’t.

 Subagents (the Task tool) run inside a single Claude Code session.
-They spawn, do focused work, report back to the parent, and terminate.
-Communication is strictly parent-child - subagent A cannot talk to subagent B. This makes them good for quick, isolated tasks like running tests, formatting a file, or looking something up, but they fall apart when work requires shared context or lateral coordination.
-As Addy Osmani described at O’Reilly AI CodeCon , subagents give you parallel execution with manual coordination - great for simple decomposition, but when coordination becomes the bottleneck, you need something else.
+They spawn, do focused work, report back to the parent, and end.
+Communication is strictly parent-child.
+Subagent A cannot talk to subagent B. That makes them good for quick, isolated jobs like running tests, formatting a file, or looking something up.
+They fall apart when work needs shared context or side-to-side coordination.
+As Addy Osmani described at O’Reilly AI CodeCon , subagents give you parallel work with manual coordination.
+That is fine for simple splits.
+When coordination becomes the bottleneck, you need something else.

-Agent teams spawn entirely separate Claude Code instances.
+Agent teams spawn fully separate Claude Code instances.
 Each teammate gets its own full context window and tool access.
-The team lead coordinates but does not bottleneck - teammates can message each other directly via the SendMessage tool, claim tasks from a shared task list, and challenge each other’s approaches.
-The architecture is closer to a human engineering team than a single developer with helpers.
+The team lead coordinates but does not bottleneck the work.
+Teammates can message each other directly with the SendMessage tool, claim tasks from a shared list, and challenge each other’s approach.
+The setup looks more like a human engineering team than one developer with helpers.

 The key tools unlocked when agent teams are enabled: